code-lab-org/nost-tools/docs/source/contributing/index.rst

 --------------

 * Follow PEP 8 style guidelines
-* Write docstrings in NumPy format
+* Write docstrings in Google Docstring format
 * Include unit tests for new functionality
 * Maintain compatibility with Python 3.8+